Private Detectives or independent detectives can either work on their own or be a part of an organization.

 “You have to be brutally objective of yourself “, adds Duncan.
 Once you’ve got everything wrapped up and think it’s good, take a step back and an objective look to make sure you haven’t made the mistakes that other people do.
 It happens, we’re all human.

-5. Research and Writing Skills – Have a Birds Eye View on Everything
+Have A Birds Eye View On Everything

-Most often you will have to look up backgrounds and histories of victims, witnesses and suspects.
-If business, law and finance are involved, you have to further dig deep and research in to company policies, taxation, action, accounts and financial histories.
+Most often you will have to look up backgrounds and histories of victims, witnesses, and suspects.
+If business, law, and finance are involved, you have to further dig deep and research into company policies, taxation, action, accounts, and financial histories.

 You should master the skill of conducting systematic and relevant research, and use the information to write reports and documents.
-Writing clearly and concisely is vital for a detective, especially when cases involve litigation and law enforcements.
+Writing clearly and concisely is vital for a detective, especially when cases involve litigation and law enforcement.